top of page

 Bookkeeping requirements

-Your bookkeeping system must be able to determine the amount of sales for each location you sell into within New Mexico plus one total for all out-of-state sales.
+Your bookkeeping system must be able to determine the amount of sales for each location you sell into within New Mexico and an additional total for all out-of-state sales.
 You'll need this information to report multiple gross receipts locations.

 Anchor 1